 Maths Anxiety in children

-By bringing their child to Kumon, parents allow them to experience support in a way that is separate from their peers and the pace of the school curriculum in the school environment.
+By bringing their child to Kumon, parents allow them to experience maths and support in a way that is separate from their peers and the pace of the school curriculum in the school environment.
 The Kumon Instructor focuses on what the child can do and develops confidence and skills in the student from there.
 The Instructor is able to support the child to work things out for themselves, which is the key to tackling new subjects and generating self-confidence.
 Like learning any new skill, daily practice is the key to developing the mastery of a topic before moving on.

 As various studies suggest, fear about having to make maths calculations in public or being put on the spot to work something out is a familiar feeling for many adults.
-Whether it takes them back to insecurities they had from studying maths at school, or a general feeling that they are being judged by their peers for making a mistake, many adults understand and sympathise with children that also display maths concerns.
-The Nuffield-funded research found that parents need to be conscious of the fact that their own mathematics anxiety might influence student mathematics anxiety, and so tackling their own anxieties and belief systems in mathematics might be the first step to helping their children overcome MA.
-Children often grow up with past generations of family members that talk about maths as a hard or difficult subject, and so it is no surprise that parents have a significant impact on their mathematical abilities.
+Whether this anxiety takes them back to insecurities formed at school, or a general feeling that they are being judged by their peers for making a mistake, many adults understand and sympathise with children that also display maths concerns.

 This is in line with what Samantha expressed; “Olivia’s dad and I both struggled with maths at school and find the work Olivia has to complete at school very hard and complicated.
 I’m finding myself learning as Olivia completes her Kumon work.”